Danielhp95/Regym/README.md

 ## Documentation

-All relevant documentation can be found in the [docs](docs/readme.md).
-Refer to source code for more specific documentation.
+This project evolves fast, and is mostly maintained by a single developer, meaning that documentation will most likely be outdated.
+We have made a point of heavily documenting most of the codebase.
+So please refer to the source code for extra documentation.
+Some documentation can be found in the [docs](docs/readme.md).

 ## Installation